KylerG12/README-Generator/README.md

 ## Installation

 You will need to install a specific inquirer version.
-This is detailed in the video walkthrough (located under usage) and in the package.json.
+This is detailed in the video walkthrough (located under Usage) and in the package.json.

 ## Usage

+<iframe src="https://drive.google.com/file/d/1YNhrBfMMZ0u5jdi_c51wTW7mAgA-62HJ/preview" width="640" height="480"></iframe>

 ## Credits